Baháʼí Faith and the unity of religion: Views on truth, dualism, and non-dualism

 One of the fundamental principles of the Baháʼí Faith is that religious truth is not absolute but relative.
 The teachings of the different world religions are seen as 'facets of one truth'.
 Baháʼí texts include statements of a dualist nature (e.g. in the Book of Certitude) and statements of a monist nature (e.g. in the Seven Valleys and the Hidden Words).
-Moojan Momen, in his translation of ʻAbdu'l-Bahá's commentary on the tradition "I was a Hidden Treasure", states that the differences between dualist and monist views are reconciled by the teaching that these opposing viewpoints are caused by differences in the observers themselves, not in that what is observed.
+Moojan Momen, in his translation of ʻAbdu'l-Bahá's commentary on the Islamic tradition "I was a Hidden Treasure", states that the differences between dualist and monist views are reconciled by the teaching that these opposing viewpoints are caused by differences in the observers themselves, not in that what is observed.
 This is not a 'higher truth/lower truth' position.
 God is unknowable.
 For man it is impossible to get any knowledge of God or the Absolute, because any knowledge that one has, is relative.
 Theological differences about God are caused by imagination, as God's essence can not be described.
 Less stress is given to metaphysical subjects, while ethics and social action are emphasized.

 Ian Kluge holds a different view than Momen, which he calls 'relationalism' (associated with the process philosophy as described by A.N.
 Whitehead and his successors).
 Kluge states that the Baháʼí teachings do not accept an ontological monism and that not all views can be correct.

 Peter Terry also disagrees with Momen, noting that the quotation about relativism refers to progressive revelation: "... that religious truth is not absolute but relative, that Divine Revelation is a continuous and progressive process...".
 He also states that monism and dualism are both not compatible with the three main divisions in Bahá'í cosmology: the world of God, the world of the Manifestations of God and the World of Creation.

 Keven Brown concludes that the "realities of things are manifestations of the first thing to emanate from God, the Primal Will", but they are "not manifestations of the unknowable and inaccessible Godhead", and that according to the Baháʼí teachings the "true meaning of union (or knowing) in the mystic quest is not union with (or knowing) the Essence of God (which is impossible to attain), but recognition of the Manifestation of God for the day in which one lives".
 Nader Saiedi describes the Báb's explanations about the dual stations of the "Point", another term for the Primal Will of God.

 Roland Faber has discussed the subject from a non-dualist Buddhist perspective.